iifl-logo

 Opinion

-We have audited the accompanying financial statements of ITCONS E-SOLUTIONS LIMITED ("the comprise the Balance Sheet as at March 31, 2024, the Statement of Profit the year then ended, and notes to the financial statements including a summary of significant and other explanatory information.
+We have audited the accompanying financialstatementsof ITCONS E-SOLUTIONS LIMITED (“the company”), which comprise the Balance Sheet as at March 31, 2025, the Statement of Profit and Loss, and the Statement of Cash Flow for the year then ended, and notes to the financial statements including a summary of significant accounting policies and other explanatory information.

 Basis for Opinion